tayweid/econ-0100/Blocks/B2_Supply/01_Notes.md

 > *Connect the three points and write $P=2+Q_s$.
 Label the vertical axis dollars per ton and the horizontal axis tons per year.
 Use the nonnegative-quantity part of the line; below \$2, quantity supplied is zero.*

 Having an equation is handy.
 We can ask about lots of prices.
 How much spinach would Molly produce at \$5 per ton?
 Start at \$5 on the vertical axis, move across to her supply curve, and then down to the quantity axis.
-We find 3 tons. *[ED: 6–15 minutes: one quantity calculation, one MC reading, and the stopping rule.]*
+We find 3 tons.

 > *Trace price → supply curve → quantity.
 Then show $5=2+Q_s$, followed by $Q_s=3$.*

 ~~S~~pinach is sold by weight, so that answer is fine.
 Molly can produce half a ton, or a smaller amount.
 We don’t need to round to a whole number.

-> *Repeat at \$4.50: $4.50=2+Q_s$, so $Q_s=2.5$.
+> *Repeat at \$4.50: $4.50=2+Q_s$ gives us $Q_s=2.5$.
 Keep the line and the fractional quantity visible.*

 We can also ask the question the other way.
 Suppose Molly is already producing 1 ton.
 What would it cost her to increase production a little?
 Start at 1 on the quantity axis and read up to the supply curve.
 Its height is \$3 per ton.
 That tells us the cost per ton of adding a little more spinach at that point.

 > *Highlight Q = 1 and trace quantity → supply curve → price.
 Show $P=2+1=3$.
 Mark a small increase in quantity beside the point, rather than coloring the whole first ton as though it cost \$3.*

-*[ED: Keep Q = 1 to show why she keeps producing; use Q = 2 as the graphical stopping point.
-Cut only the second algebra walkthrough.]*

 This is what we call ***Marginal Cost***: the cost of producing one additional unit.

 Marginal still means “one more.”
 Because spinach is divisible, we can make that addition small.
 The curve tells us how costly it is to add more at the quantity Molly has already reached.
 It does not tell us the total cost of everything she has grown, or the average cost per ton.

 > *Show the definition of Marginal Cost, keeping the point at Q = 1 on the graph.*

+In this case, the marginal cost of the first ton of spinach is the added cost of going from 0 tons of spinach to 1 ton of spinach.
+The marginal cost of 1 ton of spinach for Molly tells us what price she needs to produce that first ton of spinach.

 Now lets go back to our original price of \$4.
 At 1 ton, her marginal cost is \$3 per ton.
 Is producing a little more worthwhile?
 Yes: the next small addition brings in more than it costs.
-Before Molly reaches 2 tons, the next small addition costs less than it brings in.
-At 2 tons, marginal cost reaches \$4 per ton.
+At 1 ton, the additional spinach she produces costs her less than the \$4 it brings in.
+At 2 tons, the marginal cost exactly equals \$4 per ton.
 Beyond 2 tons, it costs more than it brings in.
 That’s why she stops where marginal cost meets the price.

 > *Hold price at \$4.
 Start at Q = 1.
 Sweep along supply toward Q = 2, showing MC below price, equal to price, then above price.
 Return to Q = 2.* *Read MC = \$4 from the graph at Q = 2; no second substitution.*

 So not only does the supply curve tell us Molly’s quantity supplied, it also tells us Molly’s marginal cost.
 This is the same idea as with the Marginal Benefit in the Demand curve.

-This idea of cost still uses opportunity cost behind the scenes.
+This way of seeing costs still uses opportunity cost behind the scenes.
 Growing more spinach takes land and labor away from other uses.
 We’re now measuring the value of what Molly gives up in money instead of carrots.
 That includes her own time, even when she doesn’t write herself a paycheck.

 This tells us that Molly’s supply curve *is* her ***Marginal Cost Curve***: the cost of adding more spinach at each quantity.

 For this exercise, we’ll allow fractional pasties, just as we allow fractions of a ton of spinach.

 > *Pause for Exercise B2 | Q1: quantity supplied at a price, then marginal cost at a quantity.
-Use the pumpkin-pasty curve on the exercise sheet.* *[ED: 15–22 minutes: about five minutes working and two debriefing.
-Protect this pause.]*
+Use the pumpkin-pasty curve on the exercise sheet.*

 #### Producer Surplus